pitt-crc/Jupyter-Authenticator/README.md

 See the release section of the GitHub repository for older package versions and release notes.

-You will need to edit your ``jupyterhub_config.py`` file to set the authenticator
+You will need to edit your `jupyterhub_config.py` file to set the authenticator
 class:

 ```python
 c.JupyterHub.authenticator_class = 'jhub_remote_user_authenticator.remote_user_auth.RemoteUserAuthenticator'
 ```

 You should be able to start jupyterhub.
-The "/hub/login" resource will look for the authenticated username in the HTTP header "REMOTE_USER".
+The `/hub/login` resource will look for the authenticated username in the HTTP header `"Cn"`.
 If found, and not blank, you will be logged in as that user.

 Alternatively, you can use `RemoteUserLocalAuthenticator`: